mnot/I-D/rfc5988bis/draft.md

 # IANA Considerations

+In addition to the actions below, IANA should terminate the Link Relation Application Data Registry, as it has not been used, and future use is not anticipated.

 ## Link HTTP Header Registration

 This specification updates the Message Header registry entry for "Link" in HTTP